• Skip to primary navigation

 Last year, I was looking at an on-line fabric store right around the time we were closing our pool.
 I saw parachute material.
 It had an UPF of 50!
 I had learned over the years that it was the combination of the sun and the chlorine that were hard on the solar blankets.
 Our pool installers told us that the cold doesn't hurt the blanket, it's the sunshine.
 So, I had a new idea for our winter pool solar blanket storage.

-Ha!
-I measured my solar blanket roller and bought two feet longer than what the solar blanket took up, rolled on the roller.
+I measured my solar blanket roller and bought parachute material that had a UPF of 50.
+I bought two feet longer than what the solar blanket took up, rolled on the roller.

 And, the best invention to help with this project, double sided velcro!